-Paragraph 2(a) of the Regulation excludes certain domestic and foreign gaming contracts from the application of the Regulation 91-50794-101 respecting Trade Repositories andMandatory Central Counterparty Clearing of Derivatives-Data Reporting (chapter 1 14.01, r.
+Paragraph 2(a) of the Regulation excludes certain domestic and foreign gaming contracts from the application of the Regulation 91-507 respecting Trade Repositories and Derivatives Data Reporting (chapter I-14.01, r.
 1.1).
 While a gaming contract may come within the definition of "derivative", it is generally not recognized as being a financial derivative and typically does not pose the same potential risk to the financial system as other derivatives products.
 In addition, the Authority does not believe that the derivatives regulatory regime will be appropriate for this type of contract.
 Further, gaming control legislation of Canada (or a jurisdiction of Canada), or equivalent gaming control legislation of a foreign jurisdiction, generally has consumer protection as an objective and is therefore aligned with the objective of securities legislation to provide protection to investors from unfair, improper or fraudulent practices.